12 Jan How to design and implement national oxygen road maps for oxygen scale up: Case Study from Ethiopia

 A 2015-16 study revealed that only 98 of Ethiopian health centers did not have oxygen while 35% of referral facilities did not have oxygen in their pediatric in-patient departments.
 Further, 55% of these departments in referral facilities did not have pulse oximeters nor were there pulse oximeters in the health centers surveyed.
 In subsequent assessments made in 2017-18, where pulse oximetry and oxygen were available, clinical use was low.
 For example, only 10% of patient medical records included an SpO2 measurement.
 COVID-19 has further exacerbated the lack of oxygen access as supplies are redirected from neonatal and child health services to COVID-19 treatment facilities.

-2. Coordination mechanism: following the baseline assessment, a national oxygen ad-hoc task force was established to advise the MOH on designing the road map and its subsequent implementation.
-The task force was led by the Maternal, Neonatal and Child Health Directorate and the Medical Services General Directorate at the MOH and included all relevant units within the MOH and various partners.
+- Coordination mechanism: following the baseline assessment, a national oxygen ad-hoc task force was established to advise the MoH on designing the road map and its subsequent implementation.
+The task force was led by the Maternal, Neonatal and Child Health Directorate and the Medical Services General Directorate at the MOH and included all relevant units within the MoH and various partners.

-5. Setting the strategy (road map) interventions: The task force formulated the draft scope of the strategy, and its key strategic interventions, based on the baseline assessment and demand forecast.
+- Setting the interventions: the task force formulated the draft scope of the strategy, and its key strategic interventions, based on the baseline assessment and demand forecast.
 The scope of the strategy was initially focused on child health but later expanded to include maternal health oxygen indications, surgical needs, and other adult medical needs.
 Therefore, key strategic objectives were set to cover setting up the policy environment and coordination, oxygen supply chain, financing and health care worker development.

-7. Launching and implementation kick-off: after a series of reviews by the task force and presentation to MOH leaders, the road map was launched on 24 November 2016 in the presence of senior MOH officials, key partners, donors, and the private sector.
+- Launching: after a series of reviews by the task force and presentation to MoH leaders, the road map was launched on 24 November 2016 in the presence of senior MoH officials, key partners, donors, and the private sector.

 The Ethiopian oxygen road map had clear strategic objectives designed to accelerate oxygen availability and clinical use through addressing barriers identified by the assessments.